Dental Implants in Maple Valley, WA

 Many people find removable dentures embarrassing and clunky.
 Like removable bridges, they only serve as cosmetic restoration options and do not protect the jaw bone.
 These options must be replaced every few years and can lead to a much more costly and complex procedure down the line to treat severe bone deterioration.
 Additionally, it can be cumbersome to remove your teeth during eating and brushing on a daily basis.

-Dental implants are a permanent and secure solution with a 98% success rate.
+Dental implants are a secure solution with a 98% success rate.
 They remain in your mouth at all times and are the only tooth restoration solution that prevents bone deterioration by stimulating the jaw bone.
 Our team of surgeons looks forward to improving your oral health and confidence with this remarkable solution for missing teeth.

 Hear From Dental Implant Patients

 These patients can tell you about the firsthand experience undergoing dental implant treatment at our office.

 Don Reviews His Dental Implant Procedure